stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 sardonic laugh came in reply.
 For Charles, having dropped as useless his pretence that the crypt did not exist, seemed to see some ghastly jest in this affair; and chuckled hoarsely at something which amused him.
-Then he whispered, in accents doubly terrible because of the cracked voice he used,  "Damn 'em, they   do   eat, but they   don't need to!
+Then he whispered, in accents doubly terrible because of the cracked voice he used, _"Damn 'em, they do eat, but they don't need to!
 That's the rare part!
 A month, you say, without food?
 Lud, Sir, you be modest!
 D'ye know, that was the joke on poor old Whipple with his virtuous bluster!
 Kill everything off, would he?
 Why, damme, he was half-deaf with the noise from Outside and never saw or heard aught from the wells!
 He never dreamed they were there at all!
-Devil take ye,   those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone! "
+Devil take ye, those cursed things have been howling down there ever since Curwen was done for a hundred and fifty-seven years gone!"_

 But no more than this could Willett get from the youth.
 Horrified, yet almost convinced against his will, he went on with his tale in the hope that some incident might startle his auditor out of the mad composure he maintained.
 Looking at the youth's face, the doctor could not but feel a kind of terror at the changes which recent months had wrought.
 Truly, the boy